isomerpages/moe-sengkanggreenpri/_departments/CCE/Citizenship Development.md

 <img style="width: 50%;" src="/images/cd11.png" align = "right" />
 <img style="width: 50%;" src="/images/cd12.png" align = "right" />
 <p>Our P3, P4 and P5 students are taking part in the Heritage Explorers Programme 2020.
 In this programme, they will role-play assigned professionals in the heritage sector, and in the process increase their awareness of locaL heritage, including that of their family, community and nation.</p>
+<p><strong>Values in Action (VIA)</strong>&nbsp;</p>
+<p>In our efforts to nurture our students to become active contributors and concerned citizens of the future, the school has adopted a 6-year spiral developmental plan in the implementation of its Values In Action Programme.&nbsp;Over the years, we have evolved due the changing landscape and will require our students to embrace the citizenry dispositions such as a sense of belonging, a sense of reality, a sense of hope and the will to act to return serve back to themselves and others.</p>
+<p>Our VIA activities are designed with a focus on the home, school and the community &amp; the nation.&nbsp;Through the VIA learning experiences, students are encouraged to identify and understand community issues, initiate actions among peers and improve the lives of others.
+Throughout the process, students reflect on what they have learnt and how they can continue to make a difference to others.</p>
+<p>Our VIA activities provide students with opportunities to apply their values, knowledge and skills to care for people in the community and the environment.&nbsp;</p>
+<p style="text-align: center;">An overview of the VIA programmes in Sengkang Green:</p>